 Visitors to Campus

 For the safety of our students, our Visitor Pass policy includes parents/guardians, family members, alumni, and visitors from outside of the School community.
-Upon arrival, all visitors are expected to check in with the Main Office to obtain a Visitor’s Pass.
-Special events for an entire class and all-School meetings are exceptions to this policy.
+Upon arrival, all visitors are expected to check in with the Front Desk to obtain a Visitor’s Pass.
+Exceptions to this policy, during which visitors may not be required to obtain a Visitor’s Pass, may include special events for an entire class and all-School meetings.

 Family pets need to be left at home at all times for health and safety reasons.
 They should not be in attendance during the school day, or at special occasions.
 If a student wishes to bring a family pet for Show and Tell, a brief visit can generally be accommodated.
 Parents/guardians need to discuss the visit ahead of time with the teacher and, if approved, remain with the animal at all times.
-No matter how gentle and beloved, we do not want a dog, cat, ferret, bird, or any other pet introduced into a classroom, hallway, or play area where a student may have severe allergies or fears that can be triggered by the presence of animals.
-This policy does not apply to service animals, as defined by applicable laws.
+This policy does not apply to service animals (see “Service Animals” or “ Emotional Support Animals” above).

 Students’ records are kept on file at the School.
 Each student’s record contains a transcript with grades, commendations, test scores, formal academic, athletic and advisor comments, advisor letters, and letters involving any major discipline infractions.